ndd21/PHYS281/docs/exercises.md

     ```

 !!! question "Part 2"
-    Find the number of positively charges particles in the dictionary and get a list of their
+    Find the number of positively charged particles in the dictionary and get a list of their
     names.

 ??? info "Solution"